yashbhutoria/flask-visual-api/README.md

 # flask-visual-api
-A number of APIs hosted on a flask server that returns visualisations.
+A number of APIs hosted on a flask server that returns visualisations image as base64 string.
-The visulaisations

 ## Installation